janchruszcz/lethimcook/README.md

 - PostgreSQL with pg_search (possible migration to ElasticSearch in the future)
 - Devise for authentication (session-based for initial simplicity, might migrate to JWT)
 - Minitest for testing
-- Panko Serializer for JSON serialization (better performance)
-- Pagy for pagination (better performance)
 - Anthropic for AI
 - RESTful API design with versioning (`/api/v1`)
 - Background jobs (Solid Queue) for AI generation
-- Service objects and serializers for clean code separation
+- Service objects, query objects and serializers for clean code separation
+- Panko Serializer for JSON serialization (better performance)
+- Pagy for pagination (better performance)

 ### 💻 Frontend (React 18, TypeScript)
 - Component-based architecture
+- Tailwind CSS for modern responsive UI
 - Zustand for state management (lightweight, better performance, less code)
 - React Query for data fetching with optimized caching strategies for better UX and reduced API calls
-- Tailwind CSS for modern responsive UI
 - Axios for API communication
 - Vite as build tool